 The extraordinary powers attributed to the unconscious

-Unconscious activities and psychic faculties
+The psyche's unconscious activities and faculties

 Speculative theories on the psyche